paulmwangi/Phase-4-Group-Project/README.md

 ### Data Visualizations
 <img src="/images/1.png" alt="drawing" width="500"/>

+The graph shows property counts by county.
+Maricopa, Los Angeles, and Jefferson top the list.
+Middlesex, Jackson, and Harris follow closely.
+Cook, Montgomery, Washington, and Orange also have significant counts.
+Counts range from around 200 to over 250

 <img src="/images/2.png" alt="drawing" width="500"/>

+The graph displays property counts by state.
+California (CA) has the highest count.
+New York (NY) and Texas (TX) follow closely.
+Pennsylvania (PA), Florida (FL), and Ohio (OH) also have substantial counts.
+Illinois (IL), New Jersey (NJ), Michigan (MI), and Indiana (IN) complete the list

 <img src="/images/3.png" alt="drawing" width="500"/>

+The graph shows ROI of property in the top 10 states.
+DC, HI, and CA have the highest ROI.
+Other states, like SD, CO, and MA, also show significant ROI.
+NY, WA, VT, and FL complete the list with varying ROI levels

 <img src="/images/4.png" alt="drawing" width="500"/>

+The scatter plot illustrates ROI against the top 10 states.
+CA, NY, and TX exhibit the highest ROIs.
+PA, FL, and OH also show notable ROIs.
+Additionally, IL, NJ, MI, and IN complete the list, each with varying ROI levels.

 <img src="/images/5.png" alt="drawing" width="500"/>

+The scatter plot demonstrates ROI against the top 10 counties.
+Los Angeles, Jefferson, and Orange counties exhibit the highest ROIs.
+Washington, Montgomery, and Cook also show notable ROIs.
+Additionally, Harris, Jackson, Middlesex, and Maricopa complete the list, each with varying ROI levels.

 <img src="/images/6.png" alt="drawing" width="500"/>